 Enrofloxacin is commercially

 Search for Available Dosage Forms

 Enrofloxacin is a broad-spectrum bactericidal antibiotic.
-Although the mechanism of action is not well understood, Enrofloxacin is effective against a broad spectrum of gram- positive and gram-negative bacteria including most species of the following: Pseudomonas aeruginosa, Klebsiella, E.coli., Enterobacter, Campylobacter, Shigella, Salmonella, Aeromonas, Haemophillus, Proteus, Yersinia, Serratia, Vibrio, Brucella, Chlamydia, Staphylocci (including some methicillin resistant strains), Mycoplasma and Mycobacterium.
+Although the mechanism of action is not well understood, Enrofloxacin is effective against a broad spectrum of gram-positive and gram-negative bacteria including most species of the following: Pseudomonas aeruginosa, Klebsiella, E.coli., Enterobacter, Campylobacter, Shigella, Salmonella, Aeromonas, Haemophilus, Proteus, Yersinia, Serratia, Vibrio, Brucella, Chlamydia, Staphylococci (including some methicillin resistant strains), Mycoplasma, and Mycobacterium.

 Enrofloxacin is eliminated by both renal and hepatic metabolism.
 Animals with impaired kidney or liver function may need extra monitoring and dose adjustments to prevent excess drug accumulation.